-- APPLICATION PROCESS: Teachers are encouraged to apply on or before March 31, 2014.
+- APPLICATION PROCESS: Teachers are encouraged to apply on or before April 17, 2014.
 An email will be sent to confirm receipt of materials, please make a copy for your records.
-After March 31, 2014, applications will continue to be considered for the 2014 program on a rolling basis until the program is full.
-Faculty decisions will begin April 1, 2014.
+After April 17, 2014, applications will continue to be considered for the 2014 program on a rolling basis until the program is full.
+Faculty decisions will begin after April 17, 2014.
 Decisions will be sent to teachers by email.

 Application Questions & Answers: If you have any application/registration questions, please contact Alicia Randazzo at (518) 276-6809.